Personalize Your Website Design through These 8 Essential Tips

 - Use Thumbnails: If you have an e-commerce website, use a small image that loads quickly while giving your visitor an impression of the product.
 If they are interested in your product, they will take action to view a more detailed image.
 People have become accustomed to websites that load in 10 seconds.
 If you do not adapt, you will not survive for long.

 5. Optimize Your Design for Mobile

 Smartphones have made it convenient for people to access the internet on the go.
 You, therefore, have to make your website mobile-friendly.
-A mobile-responsive design is a way to go because it works perfectly on desktops, smartphones, and tablets.
+A mobile-responsive design is the way to go because it works perfectly on desktops, smartphones and tablets.

 Here are some useful practices to optimize your site for mobile:

 - Make navigation easier: Since the screens are smaller, you should place your menu strategically to make it easier for the visitors to view the menu and scroll through the content.

 - Make it easier to touch: Since visitors use fingers, make your design easy to navigate with fingers of different sizes.